 Unfortunately, I forgot the name of it, and I am a lazy writer that is not in the mood to search.

 The good side is that is not needed anymore.
 That site closed doors and I discovered IsThereAnyDeal.com.
 It follows the same basic idea but in much bigger scale.
 It tracks Steam, GOG and a dozen of other online portals.

 Also, it offers a chance to create custom alerts when a desired game get a price bellow a threshold.
 Indie games are often bellow $5.
-AAA also often are promoted bellow $10.
+AAAs are also often promoted bellow $10.
 It opens a great window for great deals.
 My wanted list now have about 30 games!

-Just like Netflix, the abundance of games opens great business opportunities for those that have a long tail catalogue instead only high-demand products.
+Just like Netflix, the abundance of games opens great business opportunities for those that have a long tail catalog instead only high-demand products.

 So if you are a game developer, never count on making most of the sales with the full price.
-Is was not true before and it is even more true now.
-You projections should include several strategies for promoting your product so 2-3 years at least.
+It was not true before, and it is even more true now.
+Your projections should include several strategies for promoting your product so 2-3 years at least.